Skip to main content

-In 2019, over 2,500 rural County homes lacked access to reliable broadband service.
-Due to high infrastructure costs in the most rural areas of the County major carriers (Comcast and Verizon) had not constructed “wired” services.
-Baltimore County is aware of the lack of broadband coverage in the northern part of the County and understands the impact and issues it has caused residents.
-The County has negotiated new regulations in County franchise agreements, as well as funding of build out via grants, to ensure residents in the northern area of the County can receive reliable, quality broadband service.
+In 2019, approximately 2,500 rural County homes lacked access to reliable broadband service.
+Due to high infrastructure costs in the most rural areas of the County major carriers (Comcast and Verizon) have not constructed “wired” services.
+Baltimore County is aware of the lack of broadband coverage in the northern part of the County and understands the impact and the issues it has caused residents, especially during the pandemic.
+The County is working on regulations in the County code, as well as funding of build out via grants, to ensure residents in the northern area of the County can receive reliable, quality broadband service.

 We are making investments into this matter and are dedicated to assist unserved residents.
 In 2019, the County hired a full-time Cable Administrator to support the County in this process and held a community meeting to discuss the issues with the lack of coverage.
 Topics ranged from: